 Not all the rooms at the hotel are this small.
 For some reason, we have selected or been given, the smallest room the hotel has to offer.
 I can’t remember and none of our itineraries show the room type from when we booked.
 However, I’m sure the room size has something to do with our budget.

 After checking in to the hotel, we head out for a quick walk to get our bearings and some dinner

 Day 5: A Tasting Tour of Budapest and it’s Famous Market

 Again we are up bright and early.
-But today we skip breakfast since we are off for our tasting tour at the Central Market Hall “Nagy Vasarcsarnok” and more!
+But today we skip breakfast since we are off for our tasting tour of Budapest’s Great Market Hall “Nagy Vasarcsarnok” and more!
 We meet up with our guide, Barbara (Barbi), from Taste Hungary.
 There are just two other people in the group, and we head off for an enjoyable four-hour eating extravaganza.

 Tasting Inside the Market

 Our first stop in the market is for a quick drink.
 “Unicum,” Hungary’s famous liquor, is made from a blend of more than 40 herbs and spices and aged in oak casks for over six months.
 I have to say this beats Starbucks!
 Next, to keep a level head, and give the alcohol something to hold onto, we head to the “Langos” stand.
 Langos is a fried bread that comes with both sweet and savory toppings.
 Barbi suggests we have the Langos with loads of garlic.
 What a way to start the day!